jdhao/nvim-config/docs/README.md

 Git is used by the plugin manager vim-plug to download plugins from GitHub or other Git repositories.

-Since Git is usually pre-installed on Linux and Mac, we do not need to worry if we are on these two platforms.
+Since Git is usually pre-installed on Linux and macOS, we do not need to worry if we are on these two platforms.
 For Windows, install [Git for Windows](https://git-scm.com/download/win) and make sure you can call `git` from the command line.